conan-io/docs/extending/sanitizers.rst

     add_executable(greet src/main.cpp)

-The sanitizer setting is propagated to CMake as the CONAN_SETTINGS_COMPILER_SANITIZER varible with a value equals to Address and we can set the behaviour in CMake depending on the value of the variable.
+The sanitizer setting is propagated to CMake as the ``CONAN_SETTINGS_COMPILER_SANITIZER`` variable with a value equals to Address and we can set the behavior in CMake depending on the value of the variable.

 Using conan Hooks to set compiler environment variables
 #######################################################

 If you are not interested in modelling the settings in the Conan package you can use a Hook to modify the environment variable and apply the sanitizer flags to the build.
 It could be something like this:

 .. code-block:: python